-Based on Mark Haddon's original book and adapted for the stage by Simon Stephens, it is directed by Marianne Elliott with innovative stage design by Bunny Christie, lighting by Paule Constable, video design by Finn Ross and movement by Scott Graham and Steven Hoggett for Frantic Assembly.
+Based on Mark Haddon's original 2003 book and adapted for the stage by Simon Stephens, it was directed by Marianne Elliott with innovative stage design by Bunny Christie, lighting by Paule Constable, video design by Finn Ross and movement by Scott Graham and Steven Hoggett for Frantic Assembly.

 Having become one of the West End's most popular plays, the production transferred to Broadway where it opened at the Ethel Barrymore Theatre on 5 October 2014.
 It went on to win the 2015 Drama Desk Award for Outstanding Play, 2015 Outer Critics Circle Award Outstanding New Broadway Play, the 2015 Drama League Award for Outstanding Production of a Broadway or Off-Broadway Play, and the 2015 Tony Award for Best Play.
 Tickets for the production sold well on Broadway, and Curious Incident ran in New York for 800 performances, closing on 4thSeptember 2016.

 The play has since been seen around the world in productions in Mexico, Seoul and Canada as well as a 32-date UK tour.
 A second UK and Ireland tour ran in 2017.